CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `SOCIAL_LIE`            | Affects your ability to lie.
 `SOCIAL_PERSUADE`       | Affects your ability to persuade.
 `SPEED`                 | Affects your base speed.
+`STAMINA_REGEN_MOD`     | Modifier to how fast you regen your stamina.
+It is a percent with default value of 0, so `multiply` is useful only in combination with `add`. `add: 0.1` makes regen 10% bigger, `add: 1` doubles it
 `STEALTH_MODIFIER`      | Same as mutation `stealth_modifier` value, amount to be subtracted from player's visibility range, capped to 60.
 Negative values work, but are not very effective due to the way vision ranges are capped.
 `STOMACH_SIZE_MULTIPLIER`   | Same as mutation `stomach_size_multiplier` field, changes how much food you can consume at once. `"add": 1000` adds 1 L to stomach size
 `STRENGTH`              | Affects the strength stat.